 After the control code for FEATURE_VERIFY_PIN_START or FEATURE_MODIFY_PIN_START has been sent to the IFD handler, the control code for FEATURE_GET_KEY_PRESSED can be used to determine if a key has been pressed.

-The IFD handler will send one byte back to the Control function according following table.
+The IFD handler will send one byte back to the Control function according to following table.